ManApart/quest-command/notes.md

 dance <type of dance>
 - with better charisma / looks can affect people's moods, or make them angry
 - learn different dances with possible effects

+Warp Command
+Requires being within reach of a fast travel point Allows fast travel to other active fast travel points.
+Have to find them / activate them in order to use them.

 #### Experience adder